foundrytom/proposals/OpenFileIO.md

 ### Out of Scope

-In order to ensure initial integration is feasible in real-world projects, scope is deliberately limited to direct byte stream access.
+In order to ensure initial integration is feasible in real-world projects, the initial scope is deliberately limited to direct byte stream access.

+It seems an important premise to separate out the fundamentals of data access once some URL has been derived, and how that URL or its peers are determined in the first place.

-The following topics could be investigated at a later date when and if scenarios demand:
+The following topics could be investigated at a later stage and added (potentially as additional "layers"):

 - Full filesystem modelling (e.g. directories, resource iteration)
 - Additional authorization/authentication flows.